-- Approximately 5.2 million Americans now have Alzheimer's disease.
+- More than 5 million Americans now have Alzheimer's disease.
 By 2050, nearly 14 million (13.8 million) Americans could be living with the disease, unless scientists develop new approaches to prevent or cure it.

 Each day, thousands of American families are forever changed by this disease.

 - Every 68 seconds, someone in America develops Alzheimer's.
 By mid-century, someone in America will develop the disease every 33 seconds.
 It is estimated that nearly 500,000 new cases of Alzheimer's disease will be diagnosed this year.

 Alzheimer's is on the rise throughout the world.

 - Worldwide, nearly 36 million people are believed to be living with Alzheimer's disease or other dementias.
 By 2030, if breakthroughs are not discovered, we will see an increase to nearly 66 million.
 By 2050, rates could exceed 115 million.

 - Every four seconds, a new case of dementia occurs somewhere in the world.

 The overall economic impact is staggering.